spencerpogo/imaptutorial/README.md

 To implement IMAP we will be using the third-party module ```imapclient``` (docs [here](https://imapclient.readthedocs.io/en/2.1.0/)).

 ### Connecting to the Server
-Most servers can be found with a simple google search of *<your provider> imap settings*, but here are the most common ones:
+Most servers can be found with a simple google search of "*your provider* imap settings", but here are the most common ones:

 **Gmail:** imap.gmail.com
 **Outlook.com/Hotmail.com:** imap-mail.outlook.com